seccomp/libseccomp/doc/admin/MAINTAINER_PROCESS.md

 release (for example, v2.4.2).
 As issues are entered into the system, they can be added to the milestones at the discretion of the maintainers.

-### Managing the Public Mailing List

-The mailing list is currently hosted on Google Groups, and while it is possible to participate in discussions without a Google account, a Google account is required to moderate/administer the group.
-Those maintainers who do have a Google account and wish to be added to the moderators list should be added, but there is no requirement to do so.

-Despite the term "moderator" the list is currently unmoderated and should remain the way.

 ### Handling Inappropriate Community Behavior

 The libseccomp project community is relatively small, and almost always